March 30 - May 20, 2000

 dream-fulfilling aromatic oils.
 Drawing from the folk culture of rural

-India, and wryly satirising the promises of panacea typically offered by
+India, and wryly satirising the promises of panacea typically offered

 Western commercial products, the sculpture addresses the belief in scent's